DiggsAsura/codecademy_courses/fagskolen/gathering.md

 No/little Rust focus this week due to full force school this week.
 Several presentations and tests to finish off the year.

-Today was english presentation, on the topico Business in Japan.
+Monday: Today was english presentation, on the topico Business in Japan.
 Went well.
+Tuesday: Did not go school, no tests or presentations.
+However received a new job offer.